 Dean of Students

-It is my pleasure and privilege to serve as Dean of Students and as the chief advocate for students.
+It is my pleasure and privilege to serve as Vice Provost for Student Affairs/Dean of Students and as the chief advocate for students.
 Massasoit is a vibrant learning community that strives to meet the needs of our diverse student body.
 We recognize that community college students come to college with widely differing goals.
 Whether you’re a student on our Brockton, Canton or Middleborough campus, a transfer student, or a student earning a degree or certificate your success is our number one priority.